AlexLCJ/AlexLCJ/README.md

 - 👋 Hi, I’m @AlexLCJ
-- 👀 I’m interested in AI learing
+- 👀 I’m interested in AI learing and Big Data
 - 🌱 I’m currently learning Deep Learning and Image Cognition
 - 💞️ I’m looking to collaborate on many kinds of fields hahahahaha
 - 📫 How to reach me : send emils
 - 😄 Pronouns:
-- ⚡ Fun fact: I am a freshman, also like playing piano
+- ⚡ Fun fact: Piano and Law

 <!---
 AlexLCJ/AlexLCJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.